LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function::int SUNHeuristicsReset(SUNHeuristics H)

    Function to reset the heuristics to its initial state: zeros any internal counters, and resets any stepsize growth factor bounds.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:
+   :param H:  the heuristics object.

-   * *H* -- the heuristics object.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: